3a1b2c3/seeingSpace/README.md

 <small><i>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</i></small>

-The plenoptic function describes the degrees of freedom of a light ray with the paramters: Irradiance, position, wavelength, time, angle, polarization, and bounce.
+The plenoptic function describes the degrees of freedom of a light ray with the paramters: Irradiance, position, wavelength, time, angle, phase, polarization, and bounce.
-* Light has the properties of waves.
+Light has the properties of waves.
 Like ocean waves, light waves have crests and troughs.
-The distance between one crest and the next, which is the same as the distance between one trough and the next, is called the **wavelength**.
+* The distance between one crest and the next, which is the same as the distance between one trough and the next, is called the **wavelength**.
 * **Wave phase** is the offset of a wave from a given point.
 When two waves cross paths, they either cancel each other out or compliment each other, depending on their phase.
 * **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
 Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.
 * The full equation is also **time dependent**.